FAIR Fine Art Checklist

 • Record whether the work hung beside a window, opposite a window, near French doors, under a skylight, or on a wall that caught light from a neighboring reflective surface.

-• If blinds, curtains, UV film, shades, or seasonal coverings were usually in place, mention that too, but keep it separate from any claim that the frame itself had UV protection.
+• If blinds, curtains, UV film, shades, or seasonal coverings were usually in place, mention that too.
+Keep it separate from any claim that the frame itself had UV protection.

 • Save older listing photos, family room photos, or prior installation images that show the photograph on the wall.
 They can help confirm orientation and whether one side consistently faced the stronger light source.